Iasonaschron/netnote/docs/Feedback Meetings/Feedback_Meeting_Week_5.md

 #### Performance of the *Previous* Minute Taker
 Quick Summary: Good

-The minutes were comprehensive and effectively documented key agreements along with assigned tasks.
-They were seamlessly incorporated into the agenda and reflected the meeting's discussions in a detailed manner.
+The minutes captured the most important things that were discussed in the meeting